“Western Arkansas' finest trail.”

 Hop the Scenic Byway, meet up with the Ouachita Trail and let the distinct smell of mountain spring, wild honey and moss occupy your palate as you ascend a staircase of thick stone during a momentary jaunt amidst the shadows of the Black Fork Mountain.

-Desert is served: Decadent, delectable and divine, devilishly decorated with hints of bad intentions.
+Dessert is served: Decadent, delectable and divine, devilishly decorated with hints of bad intentions.
 The second highest peak in the state did not gain her altitude without a fight.
 In the crux of her glades are the remnants of her wrestlings from the tectonic grips that bound her against her will.
 Gigantic boulders strewn about in jagged gigantic shards of ornately aged granite, the port and starboard line of the trail morphs into living chocolate molten cake sharply topped with caramelized toffees and the stones you hop over.
 A sure foot is needed; many a stone and boulder simply lay on the trail and are easily disturbed into movement by a fast moving foot.
 Sadly, the end of the Rich supper is subtly announced with the rising gusts of wind from the near peak.
 Head up, scrambling rocks, to the finish.
 Catch a photo at Lover’s Leap and smile.

 Congratulations, your reservations for your next Rich Mountain experience are confirmed.